-- 1.1 For the purposes of Statute 18 there shall be a Board of Studies for: - (a) each separate subject or combination of subjects in which students are admitted to follow any degree course provided that where the Senate has instituted more than one degree course for the completion of which study is normally required in the same subjects, these courses shall not be governed by separate Boards of Studies by reason only of a difference in the proportion of the several elements of the course; - (b) such other subjects or programmes of study as the Senate may, from time to time, approve. - 1.2 A Board of Studies shall consist of those members of the staff appointed to posts established under Statute 11.4.a to teach any of the subjects prescribed for the Board, or, if no subjects have been expressly approved by the Senate in relation to that Board, such members of the staff as shall have been designated by the Senate by name as members of that Board and such persons as fall within a category of the members of the staff designated by the Senate to be members of that Board. - 1.3 The Senate shall designate each Board of Studies constituted under paragraphs 1 and 2 above as: - (a) a Single Board of Studies; or as - (b) a Combined Board of Studies, the membership of which shall be drawn from two or more Single Boards of Studies. - 1.4 The business of Combined Boards may normally be conducted through Combined Board Executive Committees whose membership shall include not less than four nor more than nine academic staff members of the Combined Board; and each Single Board of Studies which is responsible for teaching any subject(s) also prescribed for that Combined Board shall appoint from its own membership an equal number of the academic staff members referred to above.
+- 1.1 For the purposes of Statute 18 there shall be a Board of Studies for: - (a) each separate subject or combination of subjects in which students are admitted to follow any degree course provided that where the Senate has instituted more than one degree course for the completion of which study is normally required in the same subjects, these courses shall not be governed by separate Boards of Studies by reason only of a difference in the proportion of the several elements of the course; - (b) such other subjects or programmes of study as the Senate may, from time to time, approve. - 1.2 A Board of Studies shall consist of those members of the staff appointed to posts established under Statute 11.4.a to teach any of the subjects prescribed for the Board, or, if no subjects have been expressly approved by the Senate in relation to that Board, such members of the staff as shall have been designated by the Senate by name as members of that Board and such persons as fall within a category of the members of the staff designated by the Senate to be members of that Board. - 1.3 The Senate shall designate each Board of Studies constituted under paragraphs 1 and 2 above as: - (a) a Single Board of Studies (which may also govern a combined programme with the approval of the Senate); or as - (b) a Combined Board of Studies, the membership of which shall be drawn from two or more Single Boards of Studies. - 1.4 The business of Combined Boards may normally be conducted through Combined Board Executive Committees whose membership shall include not less than four nor more than nine academic staff members of the Combined Board; and each Single Board of Studies which is responsible for teaching any subject(s) also prescribed for that Combined Board shall appoint from its own membership an equal number of the academic staff members referred to above.
 The members of a Combined Board Executive Committee may carry out items of business relating to student progress and, together with an appropriate external examiner, the classification of degrees.

 - 1.5 Each Board of Studies shall have power to co-opt other members of staff appointed by the University, as the Board considers appropriate. - 1.6 Each Board of Studies shall have undergraduate and postgraduate student representatives in its membership. - 1.7 Each Board of Studies shall include its Academic Liaison Librarian as an ex officio member. - 1.8 Each Board of Studies is empowered to decide which items of business should be reserved items, according to a scheme of classes of such items approved by the Senate, and to exclude student members from the Board during discussions of and voting on those items. - 1.9 Each Board of Studies shall from among its own members elect its own Chair who shall hold office for a period of two years beginning 1 August in the year in which he/she is elected.
-The Chair of a Board of Studies shall be eligible for re-election but, except with the approval of the Senate, shall not hold office for more than two consecutive periods of office. - 1.10 Each Board shall appoint its Secretary from among its own members. - 1.11 Boards of Studies at present constituted shall be listed in the Schedule below, and the Senate may from time to time and subject to the provisions of the Charter and Statutes by resolution add to, amend or reduce the number of Boards of Studies so constituted.
+The Chair of a Board of Studies shall be eligible for re-election but, except with the approval of the Senate, shall not hold office for more than two consecutive periods of office. - 1.10 Each Board shall appoint its Secretary from among its own members.